sap-tutorials/Tutorials/tutorials/hana-cockpit-api-get/hana-cockpit-api-get.md

     return resourceListResponse.json()
 ```

-Suppose we only want all the names of the cockpit resources.
+Suppose we only want all the names and the ID numbers of the cockpit resources.
 We then need to parse the JSON response:
 ```Python
 result = list_cockpit_resources(client, authorization)
 resources = result["result"]